shisxir/MittArv_FlutterApp/README.md

 A new Flutter project.

-All Main files are in /mitt_arv_shishir/ , and after .zip download you may rename folder to Mitt_Arv_Shishir and then add to your IDE Projects folder.
+After .zip download, open the mitt_arv_shishir folder into your IDE and build, to run the app :)

 ## Getting Started